 Be that as it may, I would nevertheless like to appeal for the help of ex-admin apps reading this who post on such sites.
 It would be really helpful if you could take the time to send me a copy for your entry Scrapbook Page.
 Facebook posts soon get forgotten, hidden away as more posts pile in.
 However, images, bits of memorabilia, and comment sent to me will be permanently available to both your own entry members, all Association members and others, who do not use Social Media.

 My thanks to Peter Vaughan who has kindly provided me with a dvd containing a clip of the 302nd Entry pass out parade at Hereford on 17th December 1965.
 I have added this clip to the Entry Scrapbook Page where you may view it at your leisure.

 The original was shot in 8mm cine film and it occurs to me that other parents or family members attending passing out parades of admin apprentices may also have captured cine film or taken photographs.
 Maybe a search of family archive albums could reveal other hidden treasures!

 Finally I would like to positively identify the RAF Policeman who opened the door for the reviewing officer.
 It looks remarkably like Reg Drinkwater who as many of you will know, remustered from being an AATS drill instructor at Hereford to the RAF Police.
 Comments on this would be appreciated so if you think you know who he was, use the comments section below.

 29th April 2017

 The Association have commissioned a Blazer Badge at a cost of £10.20 (inc VAT).
 At a recent committee meeting, it was agreed that the quality was excellent.
 If any member would like to purchase one, could you please send your order (with payment) to David Johnson, Association Publicity Officer 32 Alexandra Road, Lytham St Annes.
 Lancs, FY8 1YD.
-Alternatively the badge can be ordered at the AGM in June.
+Alternatively the badge can be ordered at the AGM.

 12th February 2016